Tom Yum Soup Spicy and Sour Soup with Variations

 1. Cut the lemongrass stalks into 2″ pieces.

-2. If you are using Tom Yum paste you can use 2 tablespoons instead of making your own stock with tshis step.
-It will cut down on time necessary… Stock: Add the shrimp heads and shells to water, then cook for 20 minutes.
-Turn off heat.
-Soak heads and shells for 20 more minutes before removing from broth.
+2. If you are using Tom Yum paste you can use 2 tablespoons instead of making your own stock with this step.
+It will cut down on the time necessary… Stock: Add the shrimp heads and shells to water, then cook for 20 minutes.
+Turn off the heat.
+Soak heads and shells for 20 more minutes before removing them from the broth.

 3. Add stock, lemon grass, kaffir lime leaves, galangal, chili padi, fish sauce, lime juice, sugar, and chili paste to a pot and bring to a boil.
 After boiling for 5 minutes, add tomato and onion.
 In 5 more minutes add shrimp and mushrooms.
 Cook another 10 minutes.
 For presentation, you can garnish with coriander.

 Creamy Tom Yum Soup can get really spicy, and that’s part of the whole point!
 We love this one every once in a while when we’re really craving the unique flavor of this one.
 It goes perfectly with fish, squid, shrimp, a combination of seafood, chicken, or tofu.